Sequencing Technologies

 Preperation of a Library and Sequencing

 After barcoding, the barcoded fragments are pooled together, and the final library construction is performed in bulk.
-Sequencing of the libraries is conducted on the Illumina NovaSeq™ 6000 or MiSeq sequencing system using the 10x.
+Sequencing of the libraries is conducted on one of our Illumina sequencing systems.

 Contact Us